The Three Choirs Festival is the world's oldest classical music festival.

 The Philharmonia has had a formal residency since 2012 at the Three Choirs Festival.
 This 300-year-old event, the oldest continuously-running non-competitive classical music festival in the world, rotates annually between Gloucester, Worcester and Hereford and combines large-scale cathedral concerts with liturgical services, solo recitals, chamber music, walks, talks and exhibitions.
 The Philharmonia accompanies the Three Choirs Festival Chorus or the Three Cathedral Choirs in most of the evening cathedral concerts and also gives one purely orchestral concert during the week.

-Full details are now available below and booking for Three Choirs Festival performances opens on Monday 24 April 2017.
+Full details are now available and priority booking for the Three Choirs Festival performances opens on Monday 8 April 2019.